DoDesCadeaux/dodescadeaux/README.md

 ## 📚 Education

 - Bachelor in Physics (BA-PHYS) with an emphasis in Astrophysics at ULB (Université libre de Bruxelles)
-- Software Engineering and Computer Science at Campus 19 (42 Network)
+- Software Engineering and Computer Science at 42 Belgium
-- Currently doing a Master's Degree in Artificial Intelligence and Databases at Campus 19 (42 Network)
+- Currently doing a Master's Degree in Artificial Intelligence and Databases at 42 Belgium

 ## 🏢 Company